snipernan/sphincsplus_sm3/README.md

 ## SPHINCS-SM3

 This repository adds the sm3 implementation to the official SPHINCS+.
-It reuses most of the official implementations.
+The optimized WOTS+ was also used in this project.